 Further evidence of the rise in popularity of alliances and JVs comes directly from company leaders.
 In PwC’s most recent global CEO Survey, 49 percent of executives said they were planning a new strategic alliance or JV in the next year to help drive corporate growth or profitability.
 That was more than were planning new M&A activity (42 percent), outsourcing (21 percent), or a business sale or market exit (16 percent).

 Companies are also using alliances and JVs to explore growth outside their home countries.
 Unlike M&A or greenfield investment, an alliance or JV can allow a company to get experience in a particular market before considering a more substantial investment.
-Although the overall number of cross-border partnerships hasn’t grown in the last quarter-century, activity in individual nations has risen and fallen.
+Although the overall number of cross-border partnerships hasn’t grown in the last quarter century, activity in individual nations has risen and fallen.
 Japanese firms accounted for more than 25 percent and China-based companies less than 15 percent of early 1990s alliances and JVs.
 In this decade, however, Japan’s share is less than 10 percent, while Chinese companies are involved in nearly half of all alliances and JVs.
 The partnership activity of U.S. and European companies has held relatively steady as a share of the total during the same time period.

 In a 2017 PwC survey of business leaders in 21 economies that make up the Asia-Pacific Economic Cooperation (APEC), 71 percent said they expected to make greater use of strategic alliances to secure a foothold in foreign markets.
-If the past is any indication, companies will use alliances and JVs to navigate the modern challenges of globalization.
+If the past is any indication, companies will use alliances and JVs to navigate the modern challenges of globalization and innovation.
 For example, if M&A is tested by new regulations, alliances and JVs may fill the gap.